-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2016, for the Bonds.
-Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure V as to the approved Bond projects list.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2017, for the Measure V General Obligation Bond Funds.
+Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure V as to the approved bond projects list.
 We performed the following procedures:

-- 1. We verified that a separate Bond Fund of the District has been established to account for the receipt of Bond proceeds and expenditure of the funds for the period July 1, 2015 through June 30, 2016. - 2.
-We verified the District has established a Citizens' Bond Oversight Committee comprised of representatives from the seven specific constituency groups required by the Proposition. - 3.
-We verified the Citizens' Bond Oversight committee met regularly during the year with agendas and/or minutes of the meetings maintained. - 4.
-We selected a sample of expenditures for the period starting July 1, 2015 and ending June 30, 2016, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 5.
-Our sample included transactions totaling \$2,123,679.
-This represents 43 percent of the total expenditures of \$4,980,423. - 6.
-We verified that the District used formal bid procedures for those contracts over the construction bid level requirements in accordance with the Education Code requirements and District policies.
+- 1. We reviewed the general ledger and verified that a separate Bond Fund of the District has been established to account for the receipt of Bond proceeds and expenditure of the funds for the period July 1, 2016 through June 30, 2017. - 2.
+We selected a sample of expenditures for the period starting July 1, 2016 and ending June 30, 2017, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 3.
+Our sample included transactions totaling \$5,986,340.
+This represents 63 percent of the total expenditures of \$9,566,244.